Skip to main content

 Large-cap refers to companies with a market capitalization typically above $10 billion, representing the biggest and most established publicly traded companies.See full definition of Market Capitalization

-While large-cap and market capitalization are related concepts, they serve different purposes in the world of ETF investing.
+While large-cap and market capitalization are related concepts, they serve different purposes when picking and evaluating ETFs.
 Understanding both terms helps you make more informed decisions about which funds to include in your portfolio and how to evaluate their performance.

 Read our full explanation of Market Capitalization